Hiplok D1000 Review: The Original Angle Grinder Beater

 1 disc

-It’s important to note that my tests were designed to compare the relative angle grinder resistance of the different locks.
-My tests were not to replicate the way a thief would attack the locks in the street.
+It’s important to note that my tests were not designed to replicate the way a thief would attack the locks in the street.
+Instead, they were designed to compare the relative angle grinder resistance of the different locks.

-Therefore, I tried to reduce any extra variability (beyond the essential angle grinder resistance of each lock), that might skew the results, by:
+Therefore, I tried to reduce any extra variability that might skew the results, by:

 1. Using a mains powered angle grinder to reduce variability in power